flashlight/flashlight/README.md

 target_link_libraries(myProject PRIVATE flashlight::flashlight)
 ```

-#### With a `vcpkg` Installation
+#### With a `vcpkg` Flashlight Installation

-If using the above CMake configuration with a Flashlight `vcpkg` installation, Flashlight can be found by running:
+If you installed Flashlight with `vcpkg`, the above CMake configuration for `myProject` can be built by running:
 ```shell
 cd project && mkdir build && cd build cmake .. -DCMAKE_TOOLCHAIN_FILE=[path to vcpkg clone]/scripts/buildsystems/vcpkg.cmake
 make -j$(nproc)
 ```

-#### With a From-Source Build Installation
+#### With a From-Source Flashlight Installation

-If using an installation of Flashlight from an in-source build, Flashlight will be found automatically by CMake:
+If using an in-source installation of Flashlight, Flashlight will be found automatically by CMake:
 ```shell
 cd project && mkdir build && cd build cmake ..